s53g4z/stl_player/README.md

 ## How to Play

 Use WASD or arrow keys to move.
 Holding CTRL allows stunned ice cubes to be picked up.
-Press q to quit the game.
+Press Esc to quit the game.

 The objective of the game is to make it to the goal at the end of each (side-scrolling) level.